Manage my business rates payments

 Late or missed payments

 You must allow enough time for your payments to reach your business rates account before the due date.
 If the payment is not received by the date shown on your bill, we may issue a reminder notice which could lead to the monthly payment arrangement being cancelled.
 If the arrangement is cancelled, the remaining amount is payable in full straight away.
-For more information please see our factsheet.
+For more information please see our If you miss your business rates payment factsheet.

 Applications for business rates relief